 2) We started a sad song. - This song is not funny, but sad.

-Choose antonyms for adjectives.
+Find antonyms for the adjectives.

-The task is not difficult, but….
-Summer is not cold, but….
-The path is not close, but….
-The day is not sunny, but….
-The book is not boring, but….
-The person is not evil, but….
-The dress is not light, but….
+The task is not difficult, but...
+Summer is not cold, but... .
+The path is not close, but... .
+The day is not sunny, but...
+The book is not boring, but... .
+The person is not evil, but...
+The dress is not light, but... .

 Another example: